The Purunpää Natural Reserve

 The historical Krögarudden is also worth a visit.
 For hundreds of years this sound between Högholmen and Purunpää was an important seafaring junction.
 Soldiers first marched to Krögarudden in order to be shipped on to war in Europe from there.
 Axel Oxenstierna (1612-1654) was one of the Swedish king´s must trusted servants.
 As payment for his good work Axelstierna received the title “Baron of Kimito Island”.
 In 1642 he opened a tavern at Krögarudden and forbid others to sell beer close by.
 Many kings have stayed here and waited out for good weather – e.g. Gustav II Adolf, Karl IX, and Sigismund from Poland.
 The tavern closed in 1713 after the Russian occupation.
 Some remains from the buildings as well as inscriptions in the rocks can still be found today.

 Pictures by Mathias Lönnström, 2019

 Purunpää is famous and popular among nature lovers.
 Söderlångvik Manor welcomes visitors to enjoy this beautiful landscape!
 Please be aware that you are not allowed to use your own car in the natural reserve.
 Hiking up to the top of Glasberget is a six kilometer walk.
 It’s forbidden to build a fire or camp overnight.
-Up until now there are no marked trails, but in the future we can hopefully offer you a trail along the shore.
-You are welcome to pic berries and mushrooms at Purunpää!
+But you are welcome to pick berries and mushrooms at Purunpää!